panva/oauth4webapi/docs/types/JWSAlgorithm.md

 Runtime support for this algorithm is very limited, it depends on the [Secure Curves in the Web Cryptography API](https://wicg.github.io/webcrypto-secure-curves/) proposal which is yet to be widely adopted.
-If the proposal changes this implementation will follow up with a minor patch release.
+If the proposal changes this implementation will follow up with a minor release.

 ```ts
 interface EdDSAAlgorithm extends KeyAlgorithm {